Key takeaways:

 Alcohol can interfere with weight loss.
 Drinking alcohol can slow your metabolism and add extra calories.
 This works against Contrave when it comes to helping you maintain a healthy weight.

 It’s best to limit or avoid alcohol while taking Contrave.
-It’s possible that the naltrexone component of Contrave may help lessen alcohol cravings if that’s an issue for you.
-But if you drink alcohol regularly, it’s best to discuss this with your healthcare provider before you start taking Contrave.
-They can help decide if it’s safe for you to take.
+If you drink alcohol regularly, it’s best to discuss this with your healthcare team before you start taking Contrave.
+They can help decide if it’s a safe option for you.

 If you or someone you know struggles with substance use, help is available.
 Call SAMHSA’s National Helpline at 1-800-662-4357 to learn about resources in your area.

 As mentioned, bupropion raises dopamine levels in the body.
-If you take Contrave with other medications that affect dopamine, it could cause unwanted side effects.
+If you take Contrave with other medications that increase or act like dopamine, it could cause unwanted side effects.
 High dopamine levels can cause symptoms such as:

 Restlessness